acoadmarmon/covid-autoencoder-cv/README.md

 Because the CT images are not well labelled, we propose an unsupervised learning approach that can be tied back to existing metadata, like mortality, age, BMI, etc. To accomplish this, we will train an Autoencoder model to create a low-dimensional representation of each image (Bank et al. 2020), and then use different clustering methods to determine optimal groupings for these images based on their encoding (Song et al. 2013)(Guo et al. 2017).
 Once these groups are instantiated, we can then associate image metadata to each cluster to determine whether there are statistically significant attributes tied to specific clusters.
 If it could be proven that attributes like mortality rate or success with intubation are linked to certain clusters, that information could be incredibly valuable for clinical outcomes.
 Also, although we have limited prognosis labels, we will also determine autoencoder performance by trying to classify the image based on the encoding using fully connected layers.

+We also train a ResNet-18 model on the existing labels to compare results against the Autoencoder approach as well as the previous work performed on this dataset: <i>A large dataset of real patients CT scans for SARS-CoV-2 identification</i> (Soares et al. 2020).

 ## Dataset Description

 The SARS-CoV-2 CT-scan dataset consists of 2482 CT scans from 120 patients, with 1252 CT scans of 60 patients infected by SARS-CoV-2 from males (32) and females (28), and 1230 CT scan images of 60 non-infected patients by SARS-CoV-2 from males (30) and females (30), but presenting other pulmonary diseases (Soares et al. 2020).
 This dataset consists of digital scans of printed CT exams of patients from hospitals of São Paulo, Brazil.